chakrabar/chakrabar.github.io/_posts/articles/2019-06-27-new-windows-terminal.md

 #### Settings hints to help configure your own terminal

 So when you [download](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab) and install it from the Microsoft Store, it's all ready for use.
 But to use it to it's potential and you taste, you need to make some adjustments.

+I guess in future they'll provide some UI for the settings, but currently it's a bare bone `JSON` file.
+To make any changes, you'll have to update the JSON file manually.
 For that, click on the drodown button on the top-right corner and select `Settings`.
-It'll open the `profile.json` file that hols all the settings.
-It's just a `JSON` file, so you edit with any text editor and save it.
+It'll open the `profile.json` file that hosts all the settings.
+It's just a text file, so you can edit it with any text editor and save it.
 That's it!
 It'll immediately update the terminal with the changes.

 **Note:** You need Windows 10 version 18362.0 or higher for the new Windows Terminal to work.
 If you don't have that, update your Windows 10 OS first.
 {: .notice--info}

-The settings file mainly have fours sections
+The settings file mainly have four sections

 1. The global **app level settings** - how the terminal window behaves, for example how it shows tabs
-2. The **key bindings** - key shortcut for common taks like open a specific profile on a new tab
+2. The **key bindings** - key shortcut for common tasks like open a specific profile on a new tab
 3. The **profiles** - settings for a new tab including command to run, display settings, color settings etc.
 4. The **color schemes** - color settings or themes for profiles are set through `schemes`.

-For the different commands / tools (e.g. `PowerShell`, `Bash` etc.) you want to run through the terminal, you should set them up in profiles.
+For the different commands / tools (e.g. `PowerShell`, `Bash` etc.) you want to run through the terminal, you need to set them up in **profiles**.
 Each profile can have it's own command to run.
 You can also set a bunch of other settings in profile like what should be the starting directory, font face, font size, background color or image, opacity, icon, cursor style etc.

-Each profile should have it's own `Guid` and they are identified with the Guid.
+Each profile should have it's own `Guid` that they are identified with.
 If needed, you can generate your new Guids online.
 The `defaultProfile` at the root level specifies that profile to run on a new tab by default, specified by that profile Guid.

-Then you can use one of those default color schemes, add your own or can update an existing one.
+Now for the theme, you can use one of those default color schemes, add your own or can update an existing one.
 All the color schemes are basically palettes for set of ANSI default colors.
 To create your own style, just update the color values with #hex codes for your favorite colors.
 Then add the scheme to a profile using the `name` of the scheme.

-Following is a part of my own settings which might help you undetstand it better.
+Following is a part of my own settings which might help you understand it better.
 See the settings documentation [here](https://github.com/microsoft/terminal/blob/master/doc/cascadia/SettingsSchema.md) for more details.

 ```js
 {